Opodo cheap flights, hotels and car hire - let the journey begin!

 Entertainment

-There are many Clubs and Societies in Jakarta, including the St Andrew Society, and those of St George, St David and St Patrick.
+There are many Clubs and Societies in Jakarta, including the St Andrew Society, and those of St George, St David and Patrick.
 Most meet monthly and have Balls throughout the year.
 There is also the British Women’s Association, the Australian and New Zealand Society (ANZA), the Canadian Wives’ Association (all open to anyone).

 For those interested in sport, there are numerous clubs one can join to play badminton, squash, tennis, golf, and football.
 Some golf clubs are very expensive, but there are plenty which have very reasonable green fees.